-Why Traditional Reporting is Holding AEC Firms Back
+Why Traditional Reporting is Holding A&E Firms Back

 Why spreadsheet reporting starts to break

 Spreadsheets are comfortable.
-They give the impression of control.
-But in growing AEC firms, that control is often just an illusion.
+They give a sense of control.
+But at scale, that control starts to slip.

-• Files are duplicated and passed between teams
+• Files are copied between teams and versions drift

 • Formulas break and go unnoticed

-• Finance, ops and delivery leads work from different numbers
+• Finance, operations, and project leads work from different data

-According to a 2024 survey published in The CFO, 40 percent of finance leaders do not fully trust their own financial data.
-And 98 percent lack confidence in their cashflow visibility.
+A 2024 survey by The CFO found that 40% of finance leaders don’t fully trust their own financial data, and almost all lack confidence in their cashflow visibility.

 When reporting slows everything down

-• Resource planning becomes reactive because forecasts are outdated
+• Resource planning lags because forecasts are out of date

-• Project managers don’t trust the reports and build their own
+• Project managers stop trusting shared data and build their own

-• Margin visibility suffers because overruns are buried inside disconnected files
+• Margins erode because overruns stay buried inside disconnected files

-This isn’t just a systems issue, it’s a risk to profitability, client trust, and team alignment.
+This isn’t just a systems issue.
+It affects client trust, cash flow, and confidence in decision-making.

 The real cost of traditional reporting